Description of Activities

 Interns are expected to conduct intakes for cases assigned to them.
 Intake sessions serve as a means of collecting initial assessment information and determining probable case disposition (short-term, long-term, psychiatric referral or outside referral).
 An intake report is completed and discussed with the Primary Supervisor.

 The center currently relies on triaging all requests for services with a phone assessment system to determine students need for crisis services, short-term services at SCS, or a community referral.
-During the summer, interns will have the experience and training to perform this service.

 Supervision of Practicum Counselor